ironhack-labs/lab-javascript-basic-algorithms/README.md

 Welcome to your first bootcamp exercise at Ironhack!

-The goal of this exercise is to get you familiarized with the different data structures we have in JavaScript.
+The goal of this exercise is to get you familiarized with the primitive data structures we have in JavaScript, and we have just covered in class.
+Feel free to reference lesson materials but don't limit yourself but be curious and use Google to explore multiple solutions.

 Ready?

 ## Introduction

 For this **pair-programming** activity we are going to use a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
-You can find a REPL that runs in the browser for programming languages as JavaScript in [https://repl.it/languages/nodejs](https://repl.it/languages/nodejs)
+You can find a REPL that runs in the browser for programming languages as JavaScript in [https://repl.it/languages/nodejs](https://repl.it/languages/nodejs).

 Ready to start?

 ## Requirements

+- Fork this repo
+- Clone this repo
 - Go to [repl.it](https://repl.it/languages/nodejs) and create an account (or login if you have one)
 - Type this in the *Code Editor* (left panel)